Control system: Logic control

 Logic control systems for industrial and commercial machinery were historically implemented by interconnected electrical relays and cam timers using ladder logic.
 Today, most such systems are constructed with microcontrollers or more specialized programmable logic controllers (PLCs).
 The notation of ladder logic is still in use as a programming method for PLCs.

 Logic controllers may respond to switches and sensors and can cause the machinery to start and stop various operations through the use of actuators.
 Logic controllers are used to sequence mechanical operations in many applications.
 Examples include elevators, washing machines and other systems with interrelated operations.
 An automatic sequential control system may trigger a series of mechanical actuators in the correct sequence to perform a task.
 For example, various electric and pneumatic transducers may fold and glue a cardboard box, fill it with the product and then seal it in an automatic packaging machine.

-PLC software can be written in many different ways – ladder diagrams, SFC (sequential function charts) or statement lists.
+PLC software can be written in many different ways – ladder diagrams, sequential function charts or statement lists.